pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Why did the number of posts not change when you were redirected back to the `/users` route?

+* **Your Answer:** We didn't update the state of the Users Container

-* **Your Answer:** Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
+* **Question:** Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
 What options can you think of?

-* **Question:**
+* **Your Answer:** Update the state with refeshed data from the backend.

 ---